 • multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the venue.
 See Section multimediaDescriptions.
 Nullable.
 Non-empty.

-Field Туре Constraints categories Reference to Many object to Categories Nullable, Non-empty multimediaDescriptions Reference to Many object to Media Objects Nullable, Non-empty he following example presents an object containing the minimal information required of a venue resource:
+Field Туре Constraints categories Reference to Many object to Categories Nullable, Non-empty he following example presents an object containing the minimal information required of a venue resource: